 Nancy Miller has studied the reasons why poor New Orleans residents did not evacuate the city before Hurricane Katrina, the role of health system factors such as health insurance in reducing disparities among working-age individuals with disabilities, and the effectiveness of policies intended to provide support to children and youth with Autism Spectrum Disorder.
 Public Policy faculty and students have also conducted disparity-related research on wellness initiatives, childhood obesity, and gambling addiction.

 Health policy is the largest track for both the Ph.D. and the M.P.P. degree programs in the School of Public Policy.
 The health policy education and research activities at UMBC focus on finding solutions to the critical problems facing our health care system.
 Students take courses such as health care finance and service delivery, the politics of health, and health economics.
 The School partners with agencies such as the Centers for Medicare and Medicaid Services, Social Security Administration, and the Maryland Department of Health and Mental Hygiene to train students to understand the development, present operation, and future of our health care system.
 The study of health disparities is a key component of the School’s coursework and research agenda.

-Dr. Salkever and Dr. Miller are the health policy track advisors.
+Dr. Miller is the health policy track advisors.
 To learn more about study concentrations in our Public Policy Program, click here.